ICSlingerland/test_book_from_template/book/some_content/overview.md

 # Overview
-Some new material for my book.
+New material for my book.